dm1ar/Risc-V-Keyer/README.md

 Welcome to the Risc-V-Keyer project!
 This is an open-source initiative to develop a highly customizable Morse code keyer based on the ESP32-C6-Devkit-1.
 We aim to build a powerful yet minimalistic keyer that leverages modern software engineering practices.
 Whether you're a seasoned developer or just starting out, we welcome your contributions!

 # This is Work-in-Progress WIP.
-No executabales yet.
+No executabels yet.
 See dev_rtos_classes branch for current status.

 #### Initial class diagram.
 To be refactored according to work in progress.